LeiChenIntel/toy-compiler/README.md

 * MLIR/LLVM project is added as a third party package using `find_package` in the CMakeLists.
 This makes Toy Compiler an independent project but not joinly built with MLIR.
-* The project directories is re-designed by taking [Triton](https://github.com/openai/triton) as a reference.
+* The project directories are re-designed by taking [Triton](https://github.com/openai/triton) as a reference.
 This makes the project structure much clearer and easier for further extension.
 * .gitignore and .clang-format are added to make the Toy from the tutorial to a real project.